Immediate Steps to Save a Dying Schefflera (Umbrella) Plant

 Is your schefflera plant on the verge of dying?
 Are the leaves starting to wilt or get discolored?
-Or are the leaves suddenly starting to drop?
-Fortunately, there are ways to save your schefflera plant but you will need to act quickly.
-Here are the main reasons for dying schefflera plants.
+Or are they suddenly starting to fall out?
+There are ways to revive your schefflera plant but you will need to act quickly.
+First, you need to understand the main reasons for a dying schefflera plant.

 Watering Issues with Schefflera Plant

-Watering tends to be the most common problem that leads to the demise of many houseplants.
+Watering tends to be the most common problem that leads to the demise of houseplants.
 You could be watering the schefflera plant a bit too much or even a bit too little.
-Also known as umbrella trees, scheffleras don’t need to be watered too frequently.
+Schefflera plants are the kind that don’t require frequent watering.

 Generally-speaking, a weekly watering schedule should suffice.
 Wait until the soil becomes dry then thoroughly soak it with water.
 Make sure the water drains out well from the potted soil as you don’t want diseases like root rot to occur.

 If your schefflera plant already has root rot then you will need to remove the rotting roots and re-pot the plant in well-draining soil.
-In addition to falling and discolored leaves, another common symptom of root rot is the smell of rotten eggs.
+Root rot can be identified by the presence of weak, brown roots.
+Healthy roots should be firm and white.

 Clogged Soil Stopping the Plant from Breathing